epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-05-09-mageia-experiment.markdown

 ![Mageia Welcome Screen][image-ss-mageia-welcome]

-I spent my early days of linux using Red Hat, followed by Mandrake three years later in 2003.
+I spent my early days of linux using Red Hat in 1999, followed by Mandrake one year later.
 Returned to Windows.
-Then Debian in 2007 which was my longest years of linux distro, dual booting with Windows.
+Then Debian in 2004 which was my longest years of linux distro, dual booting with Windows.
-In the mean time I tried Mageia, Ubuntu, kFreeBSD, and Kali.
+In the mean time I was also a distro hopper with Mageia, Ubuntu, kFreeBSD, and Kali.
 Until all of a sudden in 2014 I decided to migrate completely to Arch Linux.
 My journey is not complete yet.